Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \subsubsection{Mouse Embryos dataset}

 We also consider mouse embryos to evaluate the generality of our proposed method.
 The NYU Mouse Embryo dataset\cite{mouse-dataset} contains 100 videos of developing mouse embryos, originally created for the task of cell tracking.
 They were acquired with a Nikon Eclipse Ti inverted microscope and a heated stage-top Tokai incubator.
-Each time-lapse video consists of 480 × 480 pixel images captured every seven minutes, resulting in 314 images per sequence on average.
-The image capture frequency is higher than for bovine videos, as mouse embryos develop faster.
+Each time-lapse video, which shows one unique embryo, consists of 480 × 480 pixels images captured every 7 minutes, resulting in 314 images per sequence on average.
+The image capture frequency is higher for mouse embryos than for bovine ones, as mouse embryos develop faster.
+Each video ends in the 8-cell stage.
 After downloading the dataset, we had access to 99 videos, divided into 72 sequences for training, 8 for validation, and 19 for testing.
 We used the annotations provided by the authors of the CNNs-CRF\cite{cnn-crf} method.
-Details on the data distribution of each cell stage in the dataset are also given in Table \ref{tab:data-distrib}.
+Details on the data distribution of each cell stage in the datasets are also given in Table \ref{tab:data-distrib}.